 Implant vs Bridge is the Best Way to Replace Teeth

 The best way to replace a missing tooth is with an implant.
+Is it really necessary to replace teeth?
 Implants permanently replace teeth.
 And the end result is a replacement tooth that looks, feels and works like a natural tooth.
 Most tooth implants are indistinguishable from natural teeth.
 Dr. Adams replaces hundreds of teeth with teeth implants every year.
 We offer metal free zirconia dental implants as well as titanium.
 If you are looking for a local implant specialist in Burtonsville near Silver Spring and Columbia Maryland, we can help you.
 Another option to replace teeth is a tooth bridge.
 There are many reasons why a dental implant vs bridge is a superior option.

 Dr. Gary Adams has been replacing teeth for over 18 years.
 He has done thousands of implants.
 Dr Adams is also a consultant for Zeramex, the world leader in manufacturing metal free ceramic implants.